-The District maintains four individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances for the general fund, debt service fund, capital projects fund, and special purpose entity special revenue fund, which are considered to be major funds.
+The District maintains three individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances for the general fund, debt service fund, and capital projects fund, which are considered to be major funds.